-- Algae: Identification of common algae of Indian Subcontinent, Sectioning and microscopy of algal specimen - Fungi: Study of morphological and reproductive structures of the genera mentioned in theory.
+- 2. Fungi: Study of morphological and reproductive structures of the genera mentioned in theory.
 Isolation and identification of fungi from soil and air.
-Preparation of culture media. - Bryophytes: External morphology and internal anatomy of the vegetative and reproductive organs of genera given in the theory. - Pteridophytes: External morphology and internal anatomy of the vegetative and reproductive organs of genera given in the theory. - Sample collection, preparation of herbarium, submission of report based on field trip. - Field sampling trip and report using GPS.
+Preparation of culture media. - 3.
+Bryophytes: External morphology and internal anatomy of the vegetative and reproductive organs of genera given in the theory. - 4.
+Sample collection, preparation of herbarium, submission of report based on field trip. - 5.
+Field sampling trip and report using GPS.
 Herbarium preparation.
-Identification of plants by morphometry. - Chemical taxonomy of plants using Gel Electrophoresis/HPLC.
+Identification of plants by morphometry. - 6.
+Chemical taxonomy of plants using Gel Electrophoresis/HPLC.